ignaciocearuiz/ignaciocearuiz/README.md

 # Hello 👋
 My name is Ignacio Cea Ruiz.
-I'm a Chilean computer science engineer, currently building my own path in the data science world 👨🏼‍💻
+I'm a Chilean computer science and engineering graduate, currently building my own path in the data science world 👨🏼‍💻

 <!---